-I am a Wellington trained clinical psychologist with over ten years experience working with adults and adolescents.
-It was over eight years ago that I first began learning about ACT.
-Its methods and techniques felt like strategies I could actually draw on myself when I was facing bad days or life difficulties.
-Since then I have attended workshops with some of the world’s leading ACT developers and trainers including Steven Hayes, Kelly Wilson, Robyn Walser and Sonja Batten.
-I enjoy taking the theory of ACT and working with clients to develop explanations and metaphors that resonate for them.
-I am available on Wednesdays and Thursdays.
+I’m a clinical psychologist with over fifteen years’ experience working with adults and adolescents.
+I’ve used ACT in my practice for most of my career.
+Its methods and techniques felt like strategies I could draw on myself when I faced bad days or difficulties in life.
+I enjoy taking the theory of ACT and working with people to develop explanations and metaphors that make sense to them.

 I’ve worked as a clinical psychologist since 1999, mostly in Child and Adolescent Mental Health Services.
-For the last few years I have worked in private practice at Te Aro Psychology.
-I also provide supervision to other clinicians and enjoy opportunities to share ACT in the community.
+For the last few years, I’ve worked in private practice.
+I also provide supervision and training to other clinicians and enjoy opportunities to share ACT in the community.

 I love the way that ACT grapples with life as it is.
 It became my primary approach after a colleague introduced me to it in 2008.
-I was drawn to ACT not only because it is supported by research, but also because I have found that its principles work in my own life too.
+I was drawn to ACT not only because it is supported by research, but also because I’ve found that its principles work in my own life too.
 My areas of specialist experience are parenting, trauma, identity, teenagers, sexuality, depression and anxiety.
-I see people on Wednesdays and Thursdays.